aut0maat10/book-recs/README.md

 This project has been licensed under the [MIT open source license](https://github.com/aut0maat10/book_recs/blob/master/LICENSE)

 ## Acknowledgements
+This is a Ruby on Rails project for Flatiron School.
 The app was inspired by [Goodreads](https://www.goodreads.com/).
 Layout and styling with Bootstrap-Sass inspired by [this tutorial](https://www.youtube.com/watch?v=AMai9EZesXY&t=590s)